 Hengifoss is notable for the cliffs behind it, which show rock layers of red clay between basalt layers. – evidence of volcanic eruptions in the Tertiary period.

 Of course, there are plenty of other Iceland waterfalls to discover.
-So these ten examples are just the tip of the iceberg in this amazing country of ice and fire.
+So these 10 examples are just the tip of the iceberg in this amazing country of ice and fire.
+Which waterfalls in Iceland are your favorite?